How to Prepare Your Home for Sale

 The garden and entrance are the first impression.
 Mow the lawn, trim hedges, repaint the front gate and front door if they've faded, and remove any accumulated clutter in the driveway or entrance.
 A buyer who loves the outside of your home walks through the front door already wanting it.

-Seller's checklist: preparing the fortress
+Seller's checklist: preparing to list

 Work through this before your listing goes live: